Quick Arrangement Tips: Song Structure

 2. Add New Elements

 This one is pretty self-evident.
-It is difficult to make a new section of a song without adding some new elements to it.
-With that being said, it is easy to over-do it too.
-I would recommend adding only one new element in focus.
-Any other additions should be some sort of accompaniment.
-By “new element”, I mean something that is both a new timbre and role rather than a new timbre that has realized or substituted an existing idea.
+Making a new song section without adding new elements is difficult.
+With that being said, it is easy to overdo it too.
+I would recommend adding only one new feature in focus.
+Any other additions should be some accompaniment.
+By "new element," I mean something that is both a unique timbre and role rather than a new timbre that has realized or substituted an existing idea.
 In my example, I added a piano in focus, two organ parts as accompaniment, and a horns section to accompany the bass.

 3. Substitute Roles

-Often, you need the role that a certain instrument is playing to be fulfilled, but you’re sick of that timbre.
+Often, you need the role that a particular instrument plays to be fulfilled, but you're sick of that timbre.
 This is where substitution comes in handy.
-Take my bass for instance.
-I need those powerful sub frequencies to be in both the verse and the chorus, but I don’t want the same timbre or notes as the first section.
+Take my bass, for instance.
+I need those powerful subfrequencies in both the verse and the chorus, but I don't want the same timbre or notes as the first section.
 So, I created a sub-bass in FM8 to take over the role of occupying that frequency range.
-I also substituted the sub kick drum for a different sample and a piano for a bell-like sound on certain repetitions of the melody.
+I also substituted the sub-kick drum for a different sample and a piano for a bell-like sound on specific repetitions of the melody.

-The most obvious and effective harmonic contrast is the modulation to another key.
-This is a technique that has been sort of pushed aside by modern production.
+The most apparent and effective harmonic contrast is the modulation of another key.
+This is a technique that has been pushed aside by modern production.
 I would not recommend modulating to an unrelated key for this type of music, but perhaps a related key will work.
-The critical task is to make a new harmonic progression, a new set of chords that are formed by the simultaneous sounding of multiple tonal instruments.
-One easy way to satisfy harmonic contrast is to spare one section of much harmonic content and save it for the next section so that when it comes in it is more moving and exciting.
+The critical task is to make a new harmonic progression, a new chord formed by simultaneously sounding multiple tonal instruments.
+One easy way to satisfy harmonic contrast is to spare one section of harmonic content and save it for the next section so that it is more moving and exciting when it comes in.

 5. Hybrid Sections/Phrases